szechitlam/NYCDSA-Fellowship/README.md

-# Repository for NYCDSA Bootcamp
+# Repository for NYCDSA Fellowship
 Copyright @ Nelson Lam

 ## Description
-This was the main repository for Nelson for me while I was attending NYCDSA, an immersive data science bootcamp located in New York.
+This was the main repository for Nelson for me while I was attending NYCDSA, an immersive data science fellowship located in New York.